rimini-protokoll/the_walks/static/texts/medias/en_uma9ooK4.md

 ---
 This a duet.
 Arrange to meet a companion in front of a supermarket.

 You will simultaneously be listening to two different tracks.
-One person chooses A and the other chooses B. To ensure the simultaneous playback of your Walks, select the download option below.
+One person chooses A and the other chooses B.